15 Companion Plants to Grow With Tulips This Season

 Daylily flowers have elongated, trumpet-shaped petals that are bright orange in color.

 Another great choice for camouflaging old tulip foliage, daylilies have long, strappy leaves that cascade out from a central clump.
-Flowers feature elongated, trumpet shaped petals and they bloom for just one day.
+Flowers feature elongated, trumpet-shaped petals and bloom for just one day.
 Traditional daylilies flower in yellow but newer cultivars bloom in shades of purple, pink, red, and white.

 Nasturtium